Sponsor MessageBecome a KQED sponsor

 Where am I most at risk from valley fever?

-See the California Department of Public Health’s map of areas where valley fever has been detected.
+See the California Department of Public Health’s map of areas where valley fever has been detected:

 Wildfire smoke, which can already travel huge distances and cause health complications, could also contribute to the spread of the cocci fungus.
-According to a 2020 paper published in the journal Science, the spores that cause valley fever can essentially hitch a ride with this smoke and travel hundreds — even thousands — of miles into areas where the disease isn’t usually common.
+According to a 2020 paper published in the journal Science, the spores that cause valley fever can essentially hitch a ride with the smoke and travel hundreds — even thousands — of miles into areas where the disease isn’t usually common.

 Is there a particular time of year I’m most at risk from valley fever?